Daddoon/BlazorMobile/README.md

 # BlazorMobile[<img src="logo_blazormobile_256x256.png?raw=true" align="right" width="200">]()

-Create full C# driven hybrid-apps for iOS, Android, UWP & Desktop !
+Create full C# driven hybrid-apps for iOS, Android, UWP & Desktop with Blazor!

 **BlazorMobile** - is a set of Nuget packages & project templates for embedding a Blazor web application as a standalone mobile application, hosted in Xamarin.